rayray1/100-days-of-code/log.md

 **Today's Progress**: Advanced JSX - ReactJS:

-**Thoughts** Monday!
-Late night-early morning coding.Managed to finish advanced JSX, and quiz as well.
+**Thoughts** Late night-early morning coding.Managed to finish advanced JSX, and quiz as well.
 Got to learn more about injecting conditionals, .map and keys in lists.Aced through the quiz as well.

 **Link(s) to work**: [ReactJS:Part I](https://www.codecademy.com/learn/react-101)